dimitri-nicolo/calico/getting-started/kubernetes/ebpf.md

 <%

-`kops` supports a number of base OSes; as long as the base OS chosen (such as Ubuntu 20.04 or RHEL 8.2) meets the kernel requirements, `kops`-provisioned clusters are fully supported.
+`kops` supports a number of base OSes; as long as the base OS chosen (such as Ubuntu 20.04 or RHEL 8.2) meets the kernel requirements, `kops`-provisioned clusters are supported.

 Since `kube-proxy` is not required in eBPF mode, you may wish to disable `kube-proxy` at install time.
 With `kops` you can do that by setting the follwing in your `kops` configuration: